What does a Cloud Engineer do?

 - Proficiency in cloud platforms such as AWS, Azure, or Google Cloud.

-- Strong understanding of networking, security, and cloud architecture.
+- Strong knowledge of networking, virtualization, and cloud architecture.

 Is becoming a Cloud Engineer a good career path?

 Cloud engineering offers a dynamic career path for tech enthusiasts.
-This role involves managing and maintaining cloud computing systems.
-Cloud engineers work with various cloud platforms, ensuring they run smoothly and efficiently.
-They often collaborate with other IT professionals to integrate cloud services into business operations.
-This career path can lead to many opportunities for growth and specialization.
+This role involves managing and maintaining cloud services.
+Cloud engineers work with companies to ensure their applications run smoothly in the cloud.
+They handle tasks like deployment, monitoring, and security.
+This career path requires strong technical skills and problem-solving abilities.

 - High demand for skilled professionals